fortunecookies/overview/README.md

 #### The GoodFortune Formula
 A player's GoodFortune is calculated by totaling the GoodFortune of their FortuneCookies.

-The GoodFortune of a FortuneCookie is determined by the following X attributes:
+The amount of GoodFortune possessed by a FortuneCookie is determined by a combination of explicit and implicit attributes.

+Explicit Attributes: don't change over time, are fixed and determined by the batch.
-* BatchNumber: Implies age.
+* Batch Number: Implies age.
 Lower is more desirable.
 The Genesis batch will be #1.
-* CookieNumber: Overall FortuneCookie
+* Cookie Number: Overall FortuneCookie
-* BatchQuantity: Implies rarity.
+* Batch Quantity: Implies rarity.
 Batches with more FortuneCookies will have a higher batch quantity.

+Implicit Attributes: behavioral and change over time, determined by gameplay.
+* Sale Price:
-* PreviousOwners
+* Previous Owners:

 ##### The GoodFortune Multiplier !!
 XOXO
 When you buy FortuneCookies from Official Bake Sales, we offer a bonus incentive for our loyal players.
 If you're in the top 25% of GoodFortune player scores, you get a 50% GoodFortune bonus.
 Mutiply the GoodFortune of your CookieThis allows us to reward our loyal players.